cpske/ISP/feedback/labexam1-feedback.md

    * I corrected the first error reported by unittest, except semantic errors.
    * For example, if a test asserts account.available is 400 and it should be 500, then I changed the assert value to 500.
    * For failures after the first one, I commented out the failing asserts.
 Just enough to make the test pass.
-   * Commented out any syntax and semantic errors that cause tests to fail.
+   * Commented out any syntax or semantic errors that cause tests to fail.
-   * Any tests that do not test BankAccount I marked as `\@skip`.
+   * Any tests that do not test BankAccount I marked as `@skip`.
    * Retest and correct until all tests pass.

 4. Record any semantic or syntax errors.

 5. Run tests using the defective BankAccount code: run the tests multiple times using each of the defects listed above.
-   * Record which cases the defect was detected (a test fails or errors).
+   * Record which defects were detected (a test fails or errors).
    * Student needs to detect 6 out of 7 defects for full credit.

 ## Scoring